eclipse-xpanse/xpanse-website/docs/configuration-language.md

 ### Deployment Variables

-As part of the OCL, the managed service provider can define variables that can be either entered by the user or available as defaults.
+As part of the XSDL, the managed service provider can define variables that can be either entered by the user or available as defaults or variables that can be read for any other sources such as the environment variables.
 All possible types of variables are defined here [Deployment Variables](https://github.com/eclipse-xpanse/xpanse/blob/main/modules/models/src/main/java/org/eclipse/xpanse/modules/models/service/register/DeployVariable.java)
 The variables can then be used in the deployment scripts.

-## OCL loading
+## XSDL loading

-Xpanse provides different options to generate and provision OCL:
+Xpanse provides different options to register service templates defined using XSDL:

 -   REST API on the xpanse runtime
 -   Xpanse UI